-Strong applicants are invited to take two academic tests.
+Strong applicants are invited for testing.
 If we decide not to progress an application to the testing stage, we will refund 50% of the Registration Fee.

 Applicants Applying for a Scholarship and/or Bursary

-Sixth Form Scholarships, worth 5% of the School fees, are awarded for academic, musical, artistic or sporting ability.
-They can be supplemented with a means-tested Bursary, and these together can cover up to 100% of the full School fee.
-To apply for a Sixth Form Scholarship and/or Bursary a candidate should download a Scholarship and Bursary Application Form and submit this, together with the Sixth Form Application Form and the other application documents listed above.
+To apply for a Sixth Form scholarship and/or bursary, a candidate should download a Scholarship and Bursary Application Form and submit this, together with the Sixth Form Application Form and the other application documents listed above.

-If an applicant would accept a place at the School, irrespective of whether or not he is awarded a Scholarship or Bursary, the £325 Registration Fee should be paid.
+An applicant who would accept a place at the School irrespective of whether or not he is awarded a scholarship or bursary should pay the £325 Registration Fee.

 Applicants at Schools in Hong Kong and China

-An applicant at school in Hong Kong should register with Ms Battie Fung at Academic Asia.
+An applicant at school in Hong Kong should register with Ms Battie Fung (firstname.lastname@example.org) at Academic Asia.

 Please contact these representatives for details of our admissions process in these locations.

-We consider a second round of applications in the spring term of Year 11.
-Boys who apply at this time will need to be particularly strong as there are likely to be fewer places available.
+An applicant who applies between mid October and early January of Year 11 is referred to as a ‘Late Applicant’.
+Boys who apply at this time should be particularly strong as there are likely to be fewer places available.

-Strong applicants are invited for testing.
-If we decide not to progress an application to the testing stage, we will refund 50% of the applicant's Registration Fee.
+If we decide not to progress an application to the testing stage, we will refund 50% of the Registration Fee.

-An applicant chooses three subjects in which he would like to be tested as part of his assessment (these must be subjects that he intends to study in the Sixth Form at Harrow).
+Strong applicants who are invited for testing choose four subjects in which they would like to be assessed.
+These must be subjects that they intend to study in the Sixth Form at Harrow.

 Applicants at Schools in the United Kingdom